Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: RESULTS and discussion

-The detailed study of the background of the Co 2p and Nd 3d peaks should be consistent with the presence of a segregated neodymium layer in the films.
-Figure \ref{Fig_Co2p_bkg_comp} compares the Co 2p spectra of the analyzed alloys obtained in the 30 nm and 65 nm thick samples at the three different Xray photon energies (panels (a) and (b)), normalized to the intensity of the $2p_{3/2}$ peak.
-The increase in width of the peaks with photon energy is due to the decreasing resolution in energy of the incident photons and the collected electrons.
-The main changes in the background with increasing photon energy are the increase in its height and the decrease in the negative slope of its tail.
-Panel (c) compares the background of the analyzed alloys using 7 keV photon energy.
-The background is clearly different depending on the thickness of the sample.
+A detailed study of the background of the Co 2p and Nd 3d peaks is consistent with the presence of a segregated Nd layer in the films.
+Figure \ref{Fig_Co2p_bkg_comp} compares the Co 2p spectra of the analyzed alloys obtained in the 30 nm and 65 nm thick samples at three different Xray photon energies (panels (a) and (b)), normalized to the intensity of the $2p_{3/2}$ peak.
+The increase in the width of the peaks with photon energy is due to the decreasing resolution of the energy of the incident photons and collected electrons.
+The main changes in the background with increasing photon energy are an increase in its height and a decrease in the negative slope of its tail.
+Panel (c) compares the background of the analyzed alloys using a photon energy of 7 keV.
+The background clearly differs depending on the thickness of the sample.
 The 5 nm thin sample has the lowest height and the most negative slope of its tail mainly due to its thickness which is smaller than the $\lambda_{IMFP}$, avoiding electron contribution from deeper regions.
-The 10 nm and 30 nm thick alloys have about the same background indicating a similar configuration of the top region probed by HAXPES in the two thin films.
-This is unexpected since the probe depth at that energy is larger than 10 nm.
-This would imply differences in the photoemission emitters distribution between the 65 nm and 30 nm thin films because their thickness are higher than the HAXPES probe depth for that photon energy.
+The 10 nm and 30 nm thick alloys had approximately the same background indicating a similar configuration of the top region probed by HAXPES for the two thin films.
+This was unexpected because the probe depth at that energy is larger than 10 nm.
+This implies differences in the photoemission emitter distribution between the 65 nm and 30 nm thin films because their thickness are higher than the HAXPES probe depth for that photon energy.

 Figure \ref{fig_Co_vs_NdCo} compares the Co 2p spectra measured at 7 keV photon energy in pure cobalt and in NdCo$_{4.6}$ thin films at two different thickness, 10 nm and 50 nm (65 nm for the NdCo$_{4.6}$ thin film).
-The spectra have been normalized to the intensity of the Co 2p$_{3/2}$ peak showing clear differences in the intensity of the background, which is higher in the NdCo$_{4.6}$ thin films, proving that, in both cases, cobalt is buried under a layer that is thicker in the NdCo$_{4.6}$ films, consistent with XRR observations and the conclusions obtained from the previous HAXPES analysis.
+The spectra were normalized to the intensity of the Co 2p$_{3/2}$ peak showing clear differences in the intensity of the background, which is higher in the NdCo$_{4.6}$ thin films, proving that, in both cases, cobalt is buried under a layer that is thicker in the NdCo$_{4.6}$ films, consistent with the XRR observations and the conclusions obtained from the previous HAXPES analysis.